 - Pain, swelling, or redness at the injection site

 Your doctor will discuss these side effects with you during your appointment, including what over-the-counter medications you can take to ease the discomfort.

 More serious side effects are rare, but possible in patients with muscle or nerve conditions or breathing-related problems.
 For this reason, it’s important to see a board-licensed neurologist so that they can determine if Botox is a safe migraine treatment for you.

 Schedule an Appointment Today

 If you suffer from chronic migraines and haven’t found relief with other medications, Botox may be able to help you find relief.
-To learn more, schedule an appointment with neurologist Dr. Carrie Downey today.
+To learn more, schedule an appointment with a Florida Medical Clinic neurologist today!